 Based on these ideas, the CFPB created stricter guidelines for loans that are not sold to Fannie Mae or Freddie Mac to ensure that borrowers could repay loans.

 For these loans, there is a limit on how much of a borrower’s eligible income can go toward debt.
 In general, total monthly debts cannot exceed 43% of a borrower’s gross monthly income, a percentage referred to as a debt-to-income ratio (DTI).
-Limiting the amount of debt a borrower can take on makes them a safer bet for banks and less likely to default on their mortgage.
+Limiting the amount of debt a borrower can take on makes the homebuyer a safer bet for banks and less likely to default on their mortgage.
 Keeping the loan within a reasonable DTI ensures that a borrower is not borrowing more money than they can repay.

 Next, the loan term on a qualified mortgage must be no longer than 30 years.
 Once again, this is in place to protect the home buyer.
 A loan term beyond 30 years is considered a riskier loan because the extended term means longer payback and additional interest — both key considerations when it comes to how to choose a mortgage term.